 While playing with his dad’s Windows machine, he started to look at languages such as QBASIC and C and to pursue his life-long interest in game development.
 He had decided a long time ago that he wanted to pursue game development, so he dug right in.
 After some classes at the nearby community college and several maddening months in front of the computer, he was hooked!

-You can visit the author’s forums at https://www. codershq. com.
+You can visit the author’s forums at http://www. codershq. com.
 Click the Forums link.
 If you prefer private email to public forums, you can contact him at evan@codershq. com.

 This page intentionally left blank